 Linette's Journey with Eczema

-The Editorial Team at AtopicDermatitis.net is highlighting people in the eczema community and their healing journeys in a series of Instagram Interviews.
-We got to know Linette (@linettero) who shares about how she recently planned her very own eczema meet-up and how music and humor help her cope.
+The AtopicDermatitis.net team is highlighting people in the eczema community and their healing journeys in a series of Instagram interviews.
+We got to know Linette (@linettero), who shares about how she recently planned her very own eczema meet-up and how music and humor help her cope.

 Linette's eczema and TSW story